Which place is cheaper, Kuala Lumpur or Bangkok?

 The sun comes out a lot this time of the year in Kuala Lumpur.
 In the summer, Bangkok often gets less sunshine than Kuala Lumpur.
 Bangkok gets 176 hours of sunny skies this time of year, while Kuala Lumpur receives 200 hours of full sun.

 Bangkok is around the same temperature as Kuala Lumpur in the summer.
-The temperature in Bangkok is usually 29°C (84°F) in July, and Kuala Lumpur stays around 28°C (82°F).
+The daily temperature in Bangkok averages around 29°C (84°F) in July, and Kuala Lumpur fluctuates around 28°C (82°F).

 The dry season in Bangkok is November to February.
 The rainy season in Bangkok is May to October.
 It rains a lot this time of the year in Kuala Lumpur.
 It's quite rainy in Bangkok.
 In October, Bangkok usually receives less rain than Kuala Lumpur.
-At this time of the year, Bangkok gets 242 mm (9.5 in) of rain, while Kuala Lumpur receives 280 mm (11 in) of rain each month for the autumn.
+Bangkok gets 242 mm (9.5 in) of rain, while Kuala Lumpur receives 280 mm (11 in) of rain each month for the autumn.

 The sun comes out a lot this time of the year in Bangkok.
 Bangkok usually receives more sunshine than Kuala Lumpur during autumn.
-At this time of the year, Bangkok gets 206 hours of sunny skies, while Kuala Lumpur receives 169 hours of full sun.
+Bangkok gets 206 hours of sunny skies, while Kuala Lumpur receives 169 hours of full sun in the autumn.

 In the autumn, Bangkok is around the same temperature as Kuala Lumpur.
-Typically, the autumn temperatures in Bangkok in October are around 28°C (83°F), and Kuala Lumpur is about 27°C (81°F).
+Typically, the autumn temperatures in Bangkok in October average around 28°C (83°F), and Kuala Lumpur averages at about 27°C (81°F).